miri-lang/miri/README.md

 ```

 ## The Name
 Miri is named after my daughter.
 It’s her nickname in our family.
-Her short name is Mira and the full name is Myroslava.
+Her short name is Mira and her full name is Myroslava.
 When she was about 6 month I saw StarTrek for the first time in my life.
 There was a girl Miri.
 We already called our daughter like that, so this is just funny coincidence.
 Using girl’s name for programming language doesn’t bother me at all.
 Things should have value beyond their names.
 Same applies to people.
+My daughter is very opinionated.
+She has her own way of doing things.
+This quality is included to Miri language :)